Adri6336/GPT-Assistants-Interlink/README.md

 The following specialists are availible to communicate with through GPT-Assistants-Interlink:

-- GAI-translator: handles translating non-english content into english and the translation of english into other languages.
+- GAI-translator: handles translating non-english content into english and the automatic translation of english into the last used non-english language.

 - GAI-generalist: handles whatever isn't appropriate for the other specialists.